 We have obtained an upper bound for the heat transfer in a compressible model of convection known as the anelastic liquid approximation.
-The bound is expressed in an implicit algebraic form (6.1), valid under the condition (4.11) of a sufficiently large Nusselt number.
-An explicit, less stringent, bound (6.2) is also obtained, under the same condition.
+The bound has been expressed in an implicit algebraic form (6.1), valid under the condition (4.11) of a sufficiently large Nusselt number.
+An explicit, less stringent, bound (6.2) has also been obtained, under the same condition.
 The bound (6.1) takes the simpler expression (6.4) in the limit of infinite Nusselt numbers.
-This simpler expression can itself be bounded by $Nu < 25.8 Ra^{1/2}/(1-D/2)^{5/2}$.
+This simpler expression can itself be bounded by $Nu < 25.8 Ra^{1/2}/(1 - D/2)^{5/2}$.